Denver Car Accident Attorneys

 See below for a breakdown of the different types of damages you may claim:

 This is the most common and best-understood type of damages resulting from a car accident because it involves the costs and monetary losses you incur, either directly or indirectly, stemming from the accident.
 If you are injured in an accident, economic damages could cover your medical bills, including ongoing/anticipated medical costs and lost wages.
-If a family member has died in a car accident, dependents may be eligible to seek compensation for lost support that the deceased would have provided.
+If a family member has died in a car accident, dependents may be able to file a wrongful death suit and may be eligible to seek compensation for lost support that the deceased would have provided.

 In addition to tangible costs that are relatively easy to calculate, accident victims can also seek non-economic damages for reasons like physical pain and suffering, mental and emotional trauma, and loss of consortium (harm to one’s relationship with a spouse).
 These losses can be difficult to value, but you could be awarded significant compensation for them.